Raising a teenager is tough, but your teen is more capable than you think.

 The skills they'll develop will serve them well throughout their adult lives

-Make it their responsibility to put at least one load on of a weekend.
+Make it their responsibility to put at least one load on over the weekend.
 With any luck, they’ll grab it off the line for you as well.

 Piles of laundry can be overwhelming … wouldn’t a little help be great?

-At their age, a teenager should be cleaning their room and maintaining an agreed to level of cleanliness.
+At their age, a teenager should be cleaning their room and maintaining an agreed-upon level of cleanliness.

 Even if it’s just a couple of rooms, it’ll be a 10-minute job that an adolescent is more than capable of doing.